 With carving skis those moves became less important and some even thought that creating release at the start of the turn was not necessary anymore at all.

 Like with all changes in skiing it turned out that we did those things back then for a reason and while the skis have changed, biomechanics and physics did not.
 What they figured out back then is still relevant, the movements might be more subtle but still work in the same way and help the beginner as well as the world cup racer (Exactly the same applies to the discussions around stance, the alpine basic position or how we balanced and still balance over the outside ski,…).

 The reason why I explain this in length is because when there are trends or new techniques in skiing there is often the tendency to believe that everything has changed now and that the en vogue turn is now the only one that should be taught and done.
-I tried to show in my video that both techniques have their benefits and that the complete skier uses both of them.
+Regarding this topic, some instructors think that vertical movement is the worst thing that a skier can do and that the expert skier always wants to stay low and avoid any unneccessary extension.
+The World Cup skiers show us that the opposite is the case and that the extension forward is still one of the key moves to win races.
+I tried to show in my video that both techniques are still just as relevant, that they both have their benefits and that the complete skier uses the one as well as the other.